yig/graphics662-pipeline/README.md

 Overview:
 ---------

 In this assignment, you will be writing GLSL shaders.
-You will write a Phong shader (the same lighting model as in your ray tracer).
-You will implement reflections with a cube map.
+You will write a real-time physically-based renderer supporting the metallic-roughness material model in glTF [[1]](https://github.com/KhronosGroup/glTF-Tutorials/blob/main/gltfTutorial/gltfTutorial_010_Materials.md) [[2]](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#materials).
 You will load high resolution normals from a texture and implement tangent-space normal mapping.
 (For this, you will also need to implement some additional mesh processing to create additional per-vertex attributes.)
 You will write a cartoon